magento/devdocs/guides/v2.1/cloud/project/project-upgrade.md

   - Cloud
   - Upgrade
 ---
 You can upgrade the core {{site.data.var.ee}} code base to version 2.1.
-If you need to upgrade from an older version than listed, you must upgrade to a supported version first.
+If you need to upgrade from a version older than 2.1, you must upgrade to a supported version first.

 It is a best practice to verify the `ADMIN_EMAIL` variable, because it is required for upgrading and patching {{site.data.var.ece}}.
 See [Set environment and project variables]({{ page.baseurl }}/cloud/project/project-webint-basic.html#project-conf-env-var).